EngMoAmri/my_policies/my_social_store_en_privacy_policy.md

 - The manage external storage is required to open created files like PDF,
 - The receive boot completed, schedule exact alarm, and wake lock permissions are required to make an alarm of product expiration date works,
 - The flashlight, camera permissions are required to scan QR code and adding products images.
+- AD_ID this permission is required to devices that are above 13 to show the ADs.

 If you wish to change our access or permissions, you may do so in your device’s settings.

 ## **Mobile Device Data**